6 Upper respiratory tract conditions

 Often it is difficult to differentiate between pharyngitis and a common cold as the symptoms overlap.
 However, a sore throat without a blocked or runny nose suggests a pharyngitis.

 - A membrane on the pharyngeal mucosa suggests diphtheria.
-This is a rare infection as most children are immunised with DPT.
+This is a rare infection as most children are immunised with DTaP.
 Children with diphtheria are usually severely ill.
 Children with glandular fever may also have a membrane.

 6-19 What are the complications of pharyngitis?